EU, EEA and Swiss Students

 If you work or study abroad, even if it is part of your degree, then you may lose your ‘Migrant Worker’ status and you might become ineligible for Student Finance England funding during this period.
 This is because you would no longer be working in the UK.
 Once you have completed your placement, or exchange and resume your studies, and start working again in the UK, you may be entitled to receive funding as a Migrant Worker again.
 Please ensure you can self-fund your study abroad year or work placement.

-Student Finance England (SFE) states they assess an employed student for a minimum threshold of 10 hours of paid work per week, either in term time or during the holidays.
-However, it may not mean that you lose your Migrant Worker status if you go on a holiday for a short period, as long as you can resume working when you return to the UK.
+Student Finance England (SFE) assesses employed students based on a minimum threshold of 10 hours of paid work per week, whether during term time or holidays.
+However, taking a short holiday does not necessarily mean you will lose your Migrant Worker status, as long as you can resume working upon your return to the UK.

 If you are employed, you need to provide:

-- an original letter from your employer confirming that the contract is a true reflection of your work
+• An original letter from your employer confirming that the contract accurately reflects your work.

 If you are self-employed, you need to provide:

-- last three months’ invoices and corresponding bank statements
+• The last three months’ invoices and corresponding bank statements.

 How to apply for Student Finance England (SFE) funding